Clans/FloatingActionButton/README.md

 Labels shadow preferences depends on their corresponding **FloatingActionButtons**' shadow preferences.

 For more usage examples check the **sample** project.

-# Changelog
-Please see the [Changelog](https://github.com/Clans/FloatingActionButton/wiki/Changelog) page to see what's recently changed.

 # Credits
 I used [android-floating-action-button](https://github.com/futuresimple/android-floating-action-button) library by Jerzy Chalupski as a base for development.